mxagar/eda_fe_summary/README.md

 - Train/test split: perform it before scaling the variables: `train_test_split()`.
 ALWAYS use the seed for reproducibility!
 	- `ShuffleSplit`: if several train-test splits are required, not just one.
 	- `StratifiedShuffleSplit`: same as before, but when we have imbalanced datasets and we'd like to maintain the label/class ratios in each split to avoid introducing bias.
-- Feature scaling: apply it if data-point distances are used in the model; fit the scaler only with the train split!
+- Feature scaling: apply it if data-point distances are used in the model or parameter sizes matter (regularization); **apply it always as the last feature engineering step and fit the scaler only with the train split!**
-	- `StandardScaler()`: subtract the mean and divide by the standard deviation; features are converted to standard normal viariables.
+	- `StandardScaler()`: subtract the mean and divide by the standard deviation; features are converted to standard normal viariables (e.g., if normally distributed, 99% of the values will be in a range of `[-3,3]`).
 Note that if dummy variables `[0,1]` passed, they are scaled, too.
 That should not be an issue, but the interpretation is not as intuitive later on.
 Alternatives: use `MinMaxScaler()` or do not pass dummies to the scaler.
 	- `MinMaxScaler()`: a mapping with which the minimum value becomes 0, max becomes 1.
 This is senstive to outliers!
+However, if we remove the outliers and the scaling is applied to the whole dataset including dummy variables, it can be a good option.
 	- `RobustScaler()`: IQR range is mapped to `[0,1]`, i.e., percentiles `25%, 75%`; thus, the scaled values go out from the `[0,1]` range.

 ### Scikit-Learn Transformers